HXMap/HRMapNet/README.md

 - In practice, a well-constructed global map can be provided for much better results.
 Here, we provide two pre-built map, using testing data or training data.
 Note they are tested with the same model without re-training.
-You can download the pre-built maps into the ``maps" folder or build by yourself.
+You can download the pre-built maps into the "maps" folder or build by yourself.

 #### Argoverse 2 dataset
 |        Method         | Epoch | AP<sub>div</sub> | AP<sub>ped</sub> | AP<sub>bou</sub> | mAP  | Initial Map |                                Config                                |                                                                    Download                                                                    |